 NPR recently reported on the case of Tony Simek who had his sleep apnea related claim denied based on the insurance company’s initial conclusion that the procedure was unnecessary.
 Generally, the severity of sleep apnea can vary dramatically between patients, but Simek’s severe sleep apnea was life-threatening.
 He began falling asleep while he was driving.
 Simek’s physician recommended an additional sleep study to determine if Simek’s nocturnal breathing machine needed to be adjusted.

 The insurance company denied coverage based on the procedure not being medically necessary.
 Despite Simek spending hours on the telephone with his health insurer, he was unable to persuade his health insurer to change its decision.
 Simek eventually filed an appeal with his state’s department of insurance and prevailed.

 A study conducted by Capital Public Radio found that patients who appeal denials of coverage win almost half the time in Simek’s state.
 This data is consistent with studies of health insurance coverage appeals in other states.
 A report by the General Accounting Office found that 39-59 percent of appeals directly to insurance companies were successful even prior to the new process standardizing appeals.
 Appeals to a third party like state insurance regulators also were successful 23-54 percent of the time.
-If you are not successful in pursuing an appeal, an experienced Florida health insurance coverage attorney might be able to file a lawsuit for breach of contract and/or bad faith.
+If you are not successful in pursuing an appeal, an experienced health insurance coverage attorney might be able to help you.